klavinslab/aquaverse/docs/protocol_developer/style_guide.md

 # Headings -- Create a record of who worked on what

-* Name, date worked on, revision or original.
-* If, when, and by whom it was revised.
-Keep the names of previous people who worked on it
+* If you are writing a new protocol, include your name and the date at the top.
+`Written by Grace Hopper -- Date`
+* If you are editing a protocol, please also note your name and the date.
+`Revised by Ada Lovelace -- Date`
+* If you are making a major revision, add a note about what was revised.
+`Revised by Marie Tharp -- Date -- Added new section, Deleted xyz, Changed important thing`

-* Short description of what it does
+* Short description of what it does -- if this is lengthy -- add to docs instead.
+How are we meant to be using docs?
 * Important notes.

 # Best Practices for Comments and Titles